appscot/sails-orientdb/README.md

 ### Methods

-This adapter extends waterline with the following methods:
+This adapter supports all waterline standard [query methods](https://github.com/balderdashy/waterline-docs/blob/master/query-methods.md) and extends it with the following methods:

 #### .query (query [, options], cb)
 Runs a SQL query against the database using Oriento's query method.
 Will attempt to convert @rid's into ids.